 Jenkins can be deployed on an Azure Virtual Machine.
 Alternately, Jenkins X can be deployed on Azure Kubernetes Service.
 Jenkins X is Jenkins sub project that can be deployed directly to cloud native platforms.

 Dynamic build agents for Jenkins can be provisioned on Azure Kubernetes Service.
 The Jenkins agent connects to the Jenkins controller.
 The Jenkins controller can provision tasks to run on Jenkins agents.

 - Modernize application development practices to a microservice, container-based approach.

 - Speeding up application development and deployment lifecycles.

 - Automating deployments to test or acceptance environments for validation.

 Download a Visio file of this architecture.

-- Jenkins triggers a build job using Azure Kubernetes Service (AKS) for a dynamic build agent.
+- Jenkins launches the build job using Azure Kubernetes Service (AKS) for a dynamic build agent.